Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-oath/oath-commands.md

 Notes:
 - This command is only available on YubiKeys with firmware version 5.3.0 and later.
-- Name data is presented as `period/issuer:account`.
-If period is standard (30s) or if credential is HOTP then it's presented as `issuer:account`.
+- Name data is presented as `period/issuer:account`, but the "period/" and "issuer:" are optional under certain configurations.
 - The new issuer can be an empty string.

 ### Response APDU info